nardew/bitpanda-aio/README.md

 Due to dependencies and Python features used by the library please make sure you use Python `3.6` or `3.7`.

-Before starting using `bitpanda-aio`, it is necessary to take care of downloading your Bitpanda API key from your Bitpanda Global Exchange account
+Before starting using `bitpanda-aio`, it is necessary to take care of downloading your Bitpanda API key from your Bitpanda Pro account.

 ### Examples
 #### REST API